larikelly/larikelly/README.md

 ## About Me

-- 🌱 I'm currently learning C, Java, JavaScript, Python, as well as HTML and CSS.
+- 🌱 I'm currently learning JavaScript, Python, as well as HTML and CSS.
-- 👯 I'm working on a project with GESAD.
+- 👯 I'm working on a project with GESAD/Fábrica de Testadores.
 - 💬 I really enjoy talking about pets, design, programming, and other interesting topics.

 ## My GitHub Stats